logzio/logz-docs/_source/user-guide/optimizers/configure-optimizers.md

   - yberlinger
 ---

 To create a new optimizer, start in Kibana so you can test the query you want to use.
-After that, continue to the **Create an optimizer** page, where you can configure the optimizer settings.

 Before creating an optimizer, you'll need a timeless account to send the data to.
 If you need help setting up a timeless account, see [Manage timeless accounts]({{site.baseurl}}/user-guide/accounts/manage-timeless-accounts.html).

+After you've created your account, navigate back to **Kibana** > **Create an optimizer**, where you can configure the optimizer settings.

+There's a 2 hours delay between logs arriving to Logz.io and when they're added to your timeless account.
 {:.info-box.note}

 If you want help updating an existing optimizer, you can [skip the first part of this page](#to-configure-an-optimizer).